vishvAsa/sanskrit/vyAkaraNam/whitney/15_Chapter_XI_AORIST_SYSTEMS.md

 a\.
 But (as in other like cases: 555 a) the ending is sometimes preserved at the expense of the tense-sign; and we have in 3d sing.
-`ajāit` (beside `ajāis` and `ajāiṣīt`) from √`ji`; and in like manner `acāit, açrāit, ahāit, nāit` (no examples have been noted except from roots in `i` and `ī`): compare `ayās` and `srās`, 2d sing., 890 a.
+`ajāit` (beside `ajāis` and `ajāiṣīt`) from √`ji`; and in like manner `acāit, aśrāit, ahāit, nāit` (no examples have been noted except from roots in `i` and `ī`): compare `ayās` and `srās`, 2d sing., 890 a.

 890\. a.
 If the root (in either its simple or strengthened form) ends in